neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

     For more information, see the :meth:`~neptune.experiments.Experiment.log_image` method.

 - **Artifacts**: You can send any data type as a file artifact in Neptune.
 It can be a model binary, validation prediction, model checkpoint or anything else.
-Simply tell Neptune which file you want to log. |See this example|.
+Simply tell Neptune which file you want to log. |artifacts|.
 - **Hardware consumption**: Neptune automatically saves your hardware consumption data if the psutil library has been installed.
 Hardware types are:

     - GPU utilization, information from the `nvidia-smi` command - works both for single and multi-GPU setups.